When we lose respect for seeking the truth we lose our humanity and with it, the human project.

 Myths are forever versus journalisms : once, ephemeral

-Can intelligence exist in a vacuum or always in relation to others and the environment, therefore in essence collective?
+Intelligence doesn’t exist in a vacuum and is always in relation to others and the greater environment, thus collective.

-Questioning is healthy but when questioning becomes self-doubt as opposed to doubts about questions, at large scale, society is in trouble.
+Questioning is healthy, but when questioning becomes self-doubt, as opposed to doubts about the questions, society is in trouble.

 The present is open to the future: turning today to the possibility of tomorrow, allowing for free will as well as unpredictability and elements of chance which foster creativity.
 It isn’t you alone, isolated, but you in relation to others and the world.